FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Master_Section.md

 The **Master Transcoder** row of modules offers an opportunity to consolidate the various formats you might have been mixing into one (or more) formats for final output routing by the **Output** modules.
 The same options and routing are available as in the _Input Transcoder_ modules.

+The **Master** bloc give you a last gain stagging control, as well as down mixing capabilities.
+When opening its matrix, it is possible to patch several input to one output, or, on input to several output.

 Finally, the two bottom rows in the _Environment Setup_ graph are the output modules for the entire project.
 The [**Binaural Monitoring**](5_Spatialisation_Technology_5_1_Binaural_5_1_Binaural?id=binaural-monitoring-module.md) row provides a way to decode the whole scene to headphones only in binaural 3D.